 A recent Black Book survey found that hospitals and other providers are gearing up to outsource key functions, including a move to outsource revenue cycle management to third-party vendors.
 Medical groups may well consider similar moves to maintain medical practice benchmarks.

-The main reasons given by responders for outsourcing revenue cycle management was to reduce costs and prioritize value based care reimbursement initiatives, which will be mandated this year.
+The main reasons given by responders for outsourcing revenue cycle management were to reduce costs and prioritize value-based care reimbursement initiatives, which will be mandated this year.

-Value based care concentrates on patient outcomes rather than the number of medical office visits, hospitalizations or referrals – quality over quantity.
-It calls for a multipronged but streamlined approach to achieve this goal and to curb Medicare costs.
+Value-based care concentrates on patient outcomes rather than the number of medical office visits, hospitalizations, or referrals – quality over quantity.
+It calls for a multipronged but streamlined approach to achieve this goal and curb Medicare costs.

 - Improved care for individuals.

 - Decreased costs by paying for quality over quantity.

 - Removing regulations that stand in the way of coordinated care.